6haiderm/ML_IC/README.md

 https://drive.google.com/file/d/1yG_TjcNPEsFOUcqYE6t5fy9WWoB8cOON/view?usp=sharing

-##I used VS code, Python to push the files to my GitHub Repository.
+##I used VS code, and Python to push the files to my GitHub Repository.
 ##Also, you can use the above-provided link to check the Google Collab Notebook.